 Bhutan is not Shangri-La.
 Preservation of its culture and natural resources is its first priority, followed by economic development.
 This policy allows for a peaceful, stable way of life, which is endowed with happiness and a purpose often missing in more technologically advanced societies.
 We are coming to one of the least disturbed cultures in the world.
 It is the last of the independent Buddhist kingdoms of the Himalayas and is said to have one foot in the past and the other in the future.
 It is a place where the king stated that gross national happiness is more important than gross national product.
 The sense of being somewhere different, which begins as soon as you leave the plane, will remain with you.

-Day 1: Arrive Paro.
-The adventure begins when we check in at Druk Air in the Bangkok Airport.
+Day 1: Arrive in Paro.
+The adventure begins when we arrive in Paro after the stunning flight from Bangkok.
 The flight to Paro, Bhutan has magnificent views of the world's highest peaks, which give way to the lush, green valley with its clear air, absence of noise, and the fragrance of pines.
 Temple-studded hills and prayer flags dotting the landscape will tell you that you are in no ordinary place.
 We will meet our guide and drive to our hotel in Thimphu, the only capital city in the world without a traffic light.
 After lunch we will visit the weekend market.
 This is the only time fresh produce is readily available and village people jostle with Thimphu residents for the best produce.
 An amazing variety of rice, vegetables, and fruit is available, as is dried fish, herbs, and fresh butter wrapped in leaves.
 There is a large handicraft section where you can buy arrows, baskets, horns, hats, and T-shirts.
 We will stop at Zangdopelri temple and the Changlimithang, where we might see some archery practice.